Jahidmorol/travel-buddy/README.md

-# Travel Buddy Matching Application
+# Travel Buddy Application

 ## Overview

-The Travel Buddy Matching Application is a web service that allows users to find travel buddies for their trips.
+The Travel Buddy Application is a web service that allows users to find travel buddies for their trips.
 Users can register, create trips, send and respond to travel buddy requests, and manage their profiles.
 The application is built using TypeScript, Express.js, Prisma with PostgreSQL, and JWT for authentication.

 ## Setup Instructions